ejhigson/bsr/README.md

 This repository contains the code used for making the results and plots in "Bayesian sparse reconstruction: a brute-force approach to astronomical imaging and machine learning" ([Higson et. al, 2018](https://arxiv.org/abs/1809.04598)).

 If you have any questions then feel free to email <e.higson@mrao.cam.ac.uk>.
-However, note that is research code and is not actively maintained.
+However, note that this is research code and is not actively maintained.

 ### Requirements